gkapfham/www.gregorykapfhammer-old.com/biography.md

 such as [Transactions on Software Engineering](https://www.computer.org/csdl/journal/ts).
-Along with serving as a review panelist at the [U.S. National Science Foundation](https://nsf.gov/), Kapfhammer works as a program chair and general chair for international workshops and conferences.
+Along with serving as a review panelist at the [U.S. National Science Foundation](https://nsf.gov/), Kapfhammer works as a program chair and general chair for workshops and conferences.

 {% comment %} Describe published papers and research awards {% endcomment %}